sematext/solr-redis/README.md

 =====================

-That extenstion is ParserPlugin which builds a query parser basing on data stored in Redis.
+This extenstion is a ParserPlugin that provides a Solr query parser based on data stored in Redis.

-RedisQParserPlugin initiates connection with Redis and pass the connection object to RedisQParser which is responsible for fetching data and building a query.
+RedisQParserPlugin creates a connection with Redis and passes the connection object to RedisQParser responsible for fetching data and building a query.

 ## Quick start

-When you build the library by Maven:
+Build with Maven:

 ```shell
 mvn install
 ```

-You should put the library (solr-redis-*.jar) into solr lib directory ($SOLR_HOME/lib).
-Then query parser plugin should be configured in solrconfig.xml.
-You have to put the lines presented below in "config" section of solrconfig.xml:
+Put the library (solr-redis-*.jar) in Solr lib directory ($SOLR_HOME/lib).

+Configure the query parser plugin in solrconfig.xml.
+Add the following to the "config" section of solrconfig.xml:

 ```xml
 <queryParser name="redis" class="com.sematext.solr.redis.RedisQParserPlugin">